The American Migraine Foundation estimates that more than 36 million Americans get them, women 3 times more often than men.

 Rare migraine conditions include these types of auras:

 Hemiplegic migraine .
 A short period of paralysis (hemiplegia) or weakness on one side of the body.
 You might also feel temporary numbness, dizziness, or vision changes.
 If you get these symptoms, it’s important to know how to tell them apart from the signs of a stroke, which can seem similar.
+Get emergency medical help right away if you have these symptoms.

 Migraine with brainstem aura .
 Dizziness, confusion, or loss of balance can happen before the headache.
 The pain may affect the back of the head.
 These symptoms usually start suddenly and can happen with trouble speaking, ringing in the ears, and vomiting.
 This type of migraine is strongly linked to hormone changes and mainly affects young adult women.
+Again, these are symptoms that need to be checked out by a doctor right away.

 Ophthalmoplegic migraine.
 Pain around the eye, including paralysis of the muscles around it.
 This is a medical emergency because the symptoms can also be caused by pressure on the nerves behind the eye or an aneurysm.
 Other symptoms of this rare type of migraine include a droopy eyelid, double vision, or other vision changes.